jupiter88/Dashi/README.md

 # Dashi
-this is projext aims to use personalization to improve restaurant search and recommendation based on visit history
+this is a restaurant recommendation project. aims to use personalization to improve restaurant search and recommendation based on visit history